 WHAT YOU CAN DO

-Know Your Zones: The spotted lanternfly is quarantined in counties within Pennsylvania and New Jersey, so drivers who travel through these areas need to be extra careful that they aren’t moving this pest.
+Know Your Zones: The spotted lanternfly is quarantined in several Eastern states, so drivers who travel through these areas need to be extra careful that they aren't moving this pest.
 Check with your state agricultural department for quarantine information.

 If your business operates in or near an infested area, or if you receive shipments from an infested area: